layilin/SP23-33852/content/_excerpts/tyranny.md

 - For a clear, strong, continued fire improves
 - Thy muscovado's[^f103n6] colour, and its grain.— [310]
 - Yet vehement heat, protracted, will consume
-- Thy vessels, whether from the martial mine,
+- Thy vessels, whether from the martial mine...

 > VER.
 312. *Thy vessels,*\] The vessels, wherein the Cane-juice is reduced to Sugar by coction, are either made of iron or of copper.
 Each sort hath its advantages and